 Early years providers should use a graduated approach: providing appropriate activities and support for individual children according to their needs.
 If a child has greater difficulties than others in learning and developing skills, and the gap is widening, they may need SEND support.

-Most children won't usually need additional funding at this stage: the provider should be able to use effective strategies and intervention to make a positive impact.
+Most children won't usually need additional funding at this stage: the provider should be able to use effective strategies and interventions to make a positive impact.
 The Oldham Early Years Inclusion Framework can support this.